iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 > [Git revisions](https://git-scm.com/docs/gitrevisions) (commits, tags, branch
 > names) to compare.

-Now that you know the basics, see [Experiments](/doc/start/experiments) to tune parameters or make other changes across many iterations of your pipeline and compare them all at once!
+In the next page, learn advanced ways to track, organize, and compare more experiment iterations.